eTextile/Matrix/Software/libPd-bela/README.md

   - Add the following library with the board manager (menu->...)
     - comport
     - mrpeach
+  - You will need to add the location of tos externals to the Pd path (FIle -> Preferences -> Path)

   - Connect the Bela to your computer (Bela usb-mini -> USB PC)
   - Wait for the boot